-The MBI program matches micro-enterprises in Upper Albany with students from the University of Hartford’s Barney School of Business to cultivate business capacity using a on-site one-on-one training model that enables students and business owners to work together in areas that include:
+The MBI program matches micro-enterprises in the Upper Albany community with students from the University of Hartford’s Barney School of Business to cultivate business capacity using an on-site, one-on-one training model that enables students and business owners to work together in areas that include:

 Each assigned student visits the business location and assist the business owner using a “train the trainers” philosophy that helps to improve local entrepreneurs’ business skills in areas such as technology, business planning, marketing, merchandising, financial literacy, customer service, e-commerce and internet/website development.
 The student also help to cultivate Upper Albany entrepreneurs’ business acumen by applying concepts acquired from the intellectual capital developed by the University of Hartford and a series of seminars devoted to the specific areas of need identified by conducting a needs assessment.